FINANCIAL AID

 Gold Medal

 Awarded to a full-time student in the Environmental Resources Technology program at the Merritt campus who demonstrates outstanding scholarship, sportsmanship and citizenship throughout the years of the program.
-The ENRT department will determine the recipient.
 The deadline to apply is August 15th by 4:30 PM each year or the last business day before the deadline.

 Corix Water Utility Award

-Awarded to a full-time Indigenous student studying on the Vancouver campus who identifies they are from either the səl̓ilwətaɁɬ təməxʷ (Tsleil-Waututh), šxʷməθkʷəy̓əmaɁɬ təməxʷ (Musqueam), Skwxwú7mesh-ulh Temíx̱w (Squamish), Hul’qumi’num, Tsawwassen, Lək̓ʷəŋən, or Stó:lō territories.
+Awarded to a full-time Indigenous student studying on the Vancouver campus who identifies they are from either the Hul’qumi’num, Kwikwetlem, Katzie, Kwantlen, Malahat, šxʷməθkʷəy̓əmaɁɬ təməxʷ (Musqueam), Skwxwú7mesh-ulh Semiahmoo, Temíx̱w (Squamish), səl̓ilwətaɁɬ təməxʷ (Tsleil-Waututh), Tsawwassen, Snuneymuxw, Lək̓ʷəŋən, or Stó:lō territories (non-status/self-identifying included).
 Students must also speak to their connection to their community.
-If no applicant from any of the listed areas applies, then applicants from the next closest band/nation geographically will be considered.
-Students must also speak to their connection to their community.
-The NVIT Registration Office must receive applications by 4:30 PM on March 15.
+If no applicant from any of the listed areas applies, then applicants from the next closest community, geographically will be considered.

 Dwayne Yamelst Memorial Scholarship